Last Modified: 26 Mar 2014

 Validity: 01 Jan 2014 to 31 Dec 2014

-Lush tropical southern India is charming, captivating and hospitable.
-Discover a thousand shades of green and share smiles with the friendly local people.
+Lush and tropical, India's south is charming, captivating and hospitable.
+Discover a thousand shades of green along lush waterways and share smiles with the wealth of local people you'll meet along the way.
 Using a variety of transport, come face-to-face with the culture, religion and history of this region in its small rural towns, quaint fishing villages and scented spice plantations.
-This is a fabulous part of India and Classic South India follows the road less travelled - without sacrificing too many creature comforts.
+This is fabulous Indian adventure follows the road less travelled, without sacrificing too many creature comforts.

 TRIP CHANGES FOR 2014: